nhsd-exeter/dos-road-distance/documentation/adr/001-application_technology_stack.md

 * Date: 2021/08/04
 * Status: Proposed
-* Deciders: Jay Bush, Nick Miles, Jayne Chapman, Dan Stefaniuk, Tamara Goldschmidt
+* Deciders: Jay Bush, Nick Miles, Jayne Chapman, Dan Stefaniuk, Tamara Goldschmidt, Declan Heard

 ## Context
 This will describe the technology stack being used throughout the system.
 It is intended to be a broad overview of intended technology but will be modified to include any new decision taken during the project.